novakov-alexey-zz/krb-operator/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/a82d2fa75a3d45828c98b11499d8be95)](https://www.codacy.com/manual/novakov.alex/krb-operator?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=novakov-alexey/krb-operator&amp;utm_campaign=Badge_Grade)
 [![Docker Hub](https://img.shields.io/docker/v/alexeyn/kerberos-operator?color=blue&label=tag)]()

-This operator deployes KDC, Kadmin servers and creates principals and their keytabs as secrets.
+This operator deployes KDC, Kadmin servers and creates principals and their keytabs as k8s secrets.
 Developed using [Freya](https://github.com/novakov-alexey/freya) Scala library.

 ## Operator use cases

 Why to use this Operator?

--   Your [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) authentication requires keytab mounted to a POD: deploy this operator with required principals to get automatically created secrets with keytabs inside
+-   Your [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) authentication requires keytab mounted to a Pod: deploy this operator with required principals to get automatically created secrets with keytabs inside

 -   Rapid application development having KDC running inside the K8s cluster: deploy this operator and use automatically created service to call KDC or Kadmin servers

--   Principals and keytabs management using K8s custom resources: deploy this operator using Krb resource with required list of principals and their predefined or random passwords
+-   Principals and keytabs management using K8s custom resources: deploy this operator using Krb resource with required list of principals, and their predefined or random passwords

 ## How to install

-Define namespace as ENV variable:
+Define namespace as environment variable:

 ```bash
 NAMESPACE=<put desired namespace>